KianTohidi/Persian_Sentiment_and_Emotion/00_annotation_validation/README.md

 ## Reference

-This folder supports the dataset validation described in Section 3.1.2 of the paper and is linked from the paper's Data Availability Statement..
+This folder supports the dataset validation described in Section 3.1.2 of the paper and is linked from the paper's Data Availability Statement.